Trevor Rich, M.D.

-There are antibiotics available to cure infection, right?
+Are antibiotics available to cure syphilis infection?

-What are the signs and symptoms of a syphilis Infection?
+What are the signs and symptoms of a syphilis infection?

 Signs and symptoms include sores on or around the penis, vagina, anus, rectum, lips, within the mouth or on the tongue.
-These sores are often painless, round, and firm.
+These sores are often painless, round and firm.
 Because these sores are painless, they often go overlooked.

 What can happen if I do not receive treatment?

-- Vision changes or impairment
+- Vision changes or impairment.

-- Loss of balance
+- Loss of balance.

-- Hearing loss or new deafness
+- Hearing loss or new deafness.

-- Increased risk of HIV/AIDS infection
+- Increased risk of HIV/AIDS infection.

 - Profound lifelong health complications in infected unborn children.